Tangles and dangers of Angular Cheilitis

 Treatment

-The underlying causes of Angular Cheilitis will determine the course of treatment.
-The lack of nutrients such as protein, iron, or B vitamins is the cause of the issue, the expert may suggest taking dietary supplements to resolve it.
+If the lack of nutrients such as protein, iron, or B vitamins are the cause of the issue, the expert may suggest taking dietary supplements.

-If a fungus is to blame, antifungal medication will be given to apply topically on the affected area of your mouth.
-If bacterial infection is the reason, the specialist will probably suggest a topical antibiotic cream or ointment.
+If a fungus is to blame, antifungal medication will be given to apply topically.
+If bacterial infection is the reason, the specialist will suggest an antibiotic ointment.

 Prevention

-Preventing Angular Cheilitis can be done with good hygiene and stringent skin care.
-You can lessen the possibility of infections developing by keeping the area surrounding your mouth moisturized and irritation-free.
+You can lessen the possibility of infections developing by keeping the area surrounding your mouth moisturised and irritation-free.
 To prevent saliva buildup at the corners of your mouth, you can also use petroleum jelly or coconut oil.

 - Don’t use cosmetics that are expired.